tillchen/Hugo_Personal_Website/content/posts/2020-05-22-Computer-Networks-Notes.md

 1. Routing Information Protocol (RIP) is a simple distance vector routing protocol that uses Bellman-Ford.

+2. Count-to-infinity will cause the costs to reach infinity.
+(A -- B -- C, A--B breaks, B -> C -> A, C updates the hop count)

+3. Split horizon - nodes never announce the reachability.
+Doesn't solve count-to-infinity.

+4. Split horizon with poisoned reverse - nodes announce the unreachablility to neighbors. - Doesn't solve count-to-infinity for all cases since the exchange of distance vectors is not synchronized to a global clock.

+5. RIP runs on UDP.

 ### Link State Routing (OSPF)

 1. Open Shortest Path First (OSPF) is a link state routing protocol that uses Dijstra.

+2. It's used for IS-IS (intermediate system to intermediate system).

+3. Router classification:
+    * Internal
+    * Area Border
+    * Backbone
+    * AS Boundary

+4. Stub areas are areas with a single area boarder router.

 ### Path Vector Policy Routing (BGP)